 The faculty is carefully chosen by the Program Director from candidates nationwide who are known to be not only publishing writers, but also excellent teachers.
-The instructors create a supportive and honest environment for their students at the residency and during the at-home portion of the semester.
-Faculty mentors help each student design a semester study plan that meets that student at his or her level of ability and interest in order to promote maximum improvement and learning.
+The instructors create a supportive and honest environment for their students at the residency and during the at-home (independent study) portion of the semester.
+Faculty mentors help each student design an Independent Study Plan that meets that student at his or her level of ability and interest in order to promote maximum improvement and learning.
 Each study plan is individualized and created with the student’s writing goals in mind.
 Complete faculty information.

 Spalding University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools. to award the Master of Fine Arts in Writing.
 Spalding University’s Master of Fine Arts in Writing is a member of the Association of Writers and Writing Programs.

 last updated 07/08/2013 information subject to change without notice

 MFA Office: (502) 873-4401 or (800) 896-8941, ext.
 4401

 FAX: (502) 992-2409